 Is reputation monitoring important in my case?
 The question really isn’t “Is it important?”, but: “How important?”.
 Let’s look at some stats:

-If your company, product, service, or team members are not brand new, it’s a good idea to see what mentions are out there.
+If you have an established company, product, service, or team members, then it’s a good idea to see what mentions are out there.

 - Make a list of keywords unique to your organization.

 This list should include your product & service names, key team members’ names, company name(s), and any other key events, publications, subjects your company is directly in charge of.

 - See if anything pops up on Google.

 Search for each of these phrases.
 Note the type of information that’s returned.
 If results are too broad, refine keywords to be more specific.
 Putting quotation marks around a phrase will return only exact matches: ( “Dr. Leonard McCoy” ) returns much more helpful results than ( Dr. Leonard McCoy ).
 You can also use the minus sign to only return results for Dr. Leonard McCoy that don’t have to do with Star Trek: ( “Dr. Leonard McCoy” – “star trek” ).
 Revise your list as you go by removing phrases that always seem to return irrelevant stuff and change the syntax to get better results using quotation marks, minus signs, and extra wording where necessary.

 - Set up Google Alerts and receive notifications when you or your company is mentioned.

 Go to Google Alerts and set up an account (or tie it to your existing account).
 Create an alert for each of the phrases in your list.
 Choose the appropriate notification schedule.
 Expect to tweak these alerts over time.
 Some will simply “spam” you with email.
 Other phrases may never show up.
 If you don’t have time for this, delegate it.

 If the scope of what you’d like to monitor is large, then try using advanced tools and services.

 I found negative comments – What do I do?